czmalio291/Mkaxss/README.md

-# Mkaxss
+# Mkaxsss
-just some fake script or troll script for my friend who likes exploiting all times , i hate it
+It's just some random script only troll inexperienced people about roblox scripting

-just script only kicks you out the game
+This script only kicks you out the game, so that is

 # THIS ONLY MADE FOR PEOPLE WHO ARE NEW TO EXPLOITING